Writing for publication for widening participation practitioners

 OFFA has asked institutions to take a ‘whole institutional approach’ to widening participation.
 One way to achieve this is through greater integration of practitioner led evaluations and academic evaluations of widening participation practice.

-Through discussions with those involved in evaluating widening participation activity, we have identified a desire among practitioners and academics for opportunities to add value to each other’s work.
+Through discussions with those involved in evaluating widening participation activity, we identified a desire among practitioners and academics for opportunities to add value to each other’s work.
 In particular, greater collaboration would allow practitioners to develop their skills in writing for publication, and academics to increase their understanding of practice outside of an academic lens.

 In our most recent access agreement guidance, we have asked institutions to take an increasingly evidence led approach, improving evaluation and monitoring to ensure they continue to accelerate the rate of progress towards meeting the Government’s social mobility goals.
 Disseminating effective practice is essential to allow widening participation teams to learn what works elsewhere, improving their own evaluation processes and increasing the impact of their access agreement activities.

 Our access agreement guidance also encourages institutions to build communities of academics and practitioners, both within their own institution and across the sector by contributing to a shared understanding of effective practice.
 This project supported institutions to meet this challenge.

 One day writing event